High polling despite naxal attacks in Maharashtra

 Mumbai, Apr 12: Maharashtra registered 55.97 per cent voting till 5.30 pm across seven constituencies in the first phase of Lok Sabha elections Thursday, officials said.

-Final figures will be announced Friday as polling was on till 8 pm in some centres, said an election official.
+Final figures will be announced on Friday as polling was on till 8 pm in some centres, said an election official.

 Were Dalits barred from voting in Uttar Pradesh?

-Additional chief electoral officer Dilip Shinde said no voting could be held at four polling centres in Aheri tehsil of Gadchiroli district due to Naxal "activities".
+Additional Chief Electoral Officer Dilip Shinde said no voting could be held at four polling centres in Aheri tehsil of Gadchiroli district due to Naxal "activities".

 Repolling will be held at these four places -- Wateli, Gardewada, Gardewada (Puskothi) and Gardewada (Wangeturi).